mercycorps/DPP-guides/Privacy-impact-assessment/README.md

 - [ ] Delete this list!

 # Privacy Impact Assessments
-This section will help you understand a Privacy Impact Assessment (or "PIA") and contains the PIA template used at Mercy Corps.
+This section will help you understand a Privacy Impact Assessment (or "PIA") and contains the PIA guidance and template used at Mercy Corps.
+The PIA template contains a series of questions that create a framework for identifying the potential privacy risks related to data collection and management that are part of implementing a new program or technology.

+A PIA is required anytime an activity involves the collection or use of personal or sensitive data.

 ## Importance
-A Privacy Impact Assessment allows you to analyze how a particular project or new technology will affect the privacy of the individuals involved.
-A PIA form contains a series of questions that create a framework for identifying the potential privacy risks related to data collection and management that are part of implementing a new program or technology.
+A PIA allows you to analyze how a particular project or new technology will affect the privacy of the individuals involved.
 A PIA also helps to document mitigation strategies that protect participant's privacy and strengthen public confidence in our work.
+A PIA ensures that potential problems are identified early on, when addressing them will be simpler, less costly, and not risk harming program participants or staff.

 ## Principles
 The principles behind a PIA are similar to those for any secure use of personal data.
 As outlined by the  [Cash Learning Partnership (CaLP)](https://www.calpnetwork.org/publication/protecting-beneficiary-privacy-principles-and-operational-standards-for-the-secure-use-of-personal-data-in-cash-and-e-transfer-programmes/) these principles are: